 Our recruiting and retention practices help us hire and retain a diverse group of lawyers.
 To us, law student recruits are a lot more than their resumes.

 We are finding many diverse law students who are excited about the Firm – and we are actively recruiting them.

 Our recent recruiting results bear out our efforts.
-Our 2016 summer program was 60% women and 20% diverse.
+Our 2017 summer program was 47% diverse.
 And the 2015 summer associate class had the highest percentage of women summer associates in firm history – 75%.

 Further, our inclusive and supportive environment helps us retain talent.
-Nearly ten years ago, Schiff Hardin appointed its first Professional Development Partner, Lisa Brown, to work with all of our associates to ensure that they receive the professional opportunities and training they need to navigate the law firm environment and manage their work.
-The Firm also hired a legal writing coach, Julie Schrager, to work closely with our summer associates and associates to improve their writing skills.
+We work with all of our associates to ensure that they receive the professional opportunities and training they need to navigate the law firm environment and manage their work.
+The Firm also has a legal writing coach, Julie Schrager, to work closely with our summer associates and associates to improve their writing skills.
 Julie conducts small- and large-group workshops and works one-on-one with individual lawyers.
 Through Julie’s work, we provide every lawyer the opportunity to improve in this critically important area.

 We plan on the success of every associate and lateral we hire.
 But at the same time we know that attorneys have different needs and goals at different stages of their careers and that no two career paths are the same.
 For these reasons, we mentor all attorneys and monitor our progress toward creating long, successful, and rewarding careers for each of them.